ten-dev/inconvo-react-node-example/README.md

-# Build an analytics assistant with the Inconvo Ask API
+# Build an analytics assistant with the Inconvo Conversations API

 ## Prerequisites